 In the field, all these capabilities come together for peak efficient row-crop performance.
-Hydraulic capacities, at 35.7-gpm (135 lpm) pump flow with electrohydraulic controls, and three-point hitch capacities at 10,900 pounds (4,944 kilograms) maximum lift ((13,600 pounds (6,169 kilograms) optional)) make these tractors well-matched to planting and seeding equipment within their horsepower range.
+Hydraulic capacities, at 35.7-gpm pump flow with electrohydraulic controls, and three-point hitch capacities at 10,900-pounds maximum lift (13,600 pounds optional) make these tractors well-matched to planting and seeding equipment within their horsepower range.

-The long wheelbase provides a stable platform for hitch-mounted work, and a 16-foot (4.9-meter) best-in-class turning radius allows tight turns on headlands.
+The long wheelbase provides a stable platform for hitch-mounted work, and a 16-foot best-in-class turning radius allows tight turns on headlands.
 Choose the optional suspended front axle for a smoother ride and a more consistent application of power on rougher ground conditions.
-All Magnum tractor models are factory-ready for Case IH AFS AccuGuide autoquidance systems.
+All Magnum tractor models are factory-ready for Case IH AFS AccuGuide autoguidance systems.

-At a typical operating weight of around 20,000 pounds (9,072 kilograms) with duals before ballasting, the three new Magnum models are well matched to most tillage applications.
+At a typical operating weight of around 20,000 pounds with duals before ballasting, the three new Magnum models are well matched to most tillage applications.